KarchinLab/probabilistic2020/doc/dev_doc.rst

 .. code-block:: bash

-   $ python scripts/create_gene_bed.py -b output/gene_bed/ucsc_table_browser_output.bed -g output/gene_bed/unique_longest_tx.txt -o data/snvboxGenes.bed
+   $ python scripts/create_gene_bed.py -b output/gene_bed/ucsc_table_browser_output.bed -i output/gene_bed/ignore_chroms.txt -g output/gene_bed/unique_longest_tx.txt -o data/snvboxGenes.bed

 NOTE: Any transcripts from the table browser that had multiple positions (eg on chrX and chrY) along with their corresponding gene were not saved in the final output.
+To prevent genes from not being used because of duplicate positions but on say non-canonical chromosome names, use the -i option to filter out those issues.

 Creating Gene FASTA
 -------------------